The Letter to the Hebrews:

 the author has a moral agenda

 Although the Letter to the Hebrews contains beautiful theological explanations about how Christianity works, the author’s purpose in writing is to promote a moral agenda.
 In the tenth chapter, he begins focusing on the moral consequences of failing to keep the faith.
 He does this by building value for living a good Christian life, which turns out to have a strong communal aspect.
 We’re responsible for ourselves as well as for the other people in our lives.
-Don’t miss Turning to God’s Word founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Click on the illustration (left) to enlarge it, and also check out Tami’s visual-meditation journal to see all of her drawings and read her reflections.
-Her illustrations for this lesson, “Let Us Draw Near with a True Heart,” are on pages 45 through 48 of her journal.
+Don’t miss Turning to God’s Word co-founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Click on the illustration (left) to enlarge it, and check out Tami’s visual-meditation journal to see all of her drawings and read her reflections.
+Her illustrations for “Let Us Draw Near with a True Heart,” are on pages 45 through 48 of her journal.

 every lesson has a free video (08:50)